laisgabr/Rioru/README.md

 We do not offer support for Zoe's Self Hosting for logical reasons, <b> If you want to use these codes </b>, use the Zoe instance itself.

 # Description
-Zoe is a Simple Bot for Discord in TypeScript to help you in your server and execute all your tasks for you.
+Zoe is an Simple Bot for Discord in Java with JDA to help you in your server and execute all tasks for you.